Multiple people dead in Canada shooting rampage | DW | 19.04.2020

-At least one police officer has died and another wounded after a gunman went on a shooting rampage in Canada's Nova Scotia province.
+At least one police officer has died and another wounded after a gunman went on a 12-hour shooting rampage in Canada's Nova Scotia province.
+The suspect was later shot dead by police.

 An armed man in the Canadian province of Nova Scotia shot dead multiple people, including at least one police officer, during a 12-hour rampage, local media reported on Sunday.